Home> Blogs> What are the aquatic exercises for fitness

 What equipment do I need for aquatic exercises?

-For starters, basic equipment for aquatic exercises is enough, such as swimwear, a towel, and water shoes.
 For more advanced workouts, consider incorporating heavier water dumbbells, resistance bands, ankle weights, buoyancy belts, and water gloves to increase the intensity of your aquatic exercises further.

 Stay Tuned with Us